 The Nursing-RN budget is used effectively as possible and with great sensitivity to budget constraints.
 Maintaining adequate District funding is essential, however, ongoing funding via the Chancellor's Nursing Growth Enrollment Grant Funding is critical to maintaining our program's student size, ability to achieve SLO's, and meet our regulatory obligations for state licensure.
-The grant funding is primarily been allocated for (1) faculty and staff salaries (2) benefits related to increased student enrollment (which is likely to be required to increase further) and (3) ongoing supply and equipment purchases and maintenance, which due to both the requirements of our approved Board of Registered Nursing curriculum, and the daily usage of essential equipment requires constant monitoring for safety and efficacy.
+The grant funding is primarily been allocated for (1) faculty salaries for nursing-specific instructional support and part-time administrative/lab assistant staff salaries (2) benefits related to increased student enrollment (which is likely to be required to increase further) and (3) ongoing supply and equipment purchases and maintenance, which due to both the requirements of our approved Board of Registered Nursing curriculum, and the daily usage of essential equipment requires constant monitoring for safety and efficacy.
 Our budget requests are specific to addressing these ongoing budgetary deficits and creating a realistic and accurate budget for the Nursing-RN program.